DrChrisLevy/fast-ai-course-sd/notes/random_notes.md

 ## TODO
 - I wrote out some notes on convolutions once, would be nice to find them
 - Would be good to find a simple little problem to work on to practice
     - dataset and dataloader again to refresh memory from lesson14
     - simple conv network with some RGB images
     - simple train loop
     - all from scratch just to practice
     - I think the classifier would be good on fashion mnist for example or any other small dataset from HF or whatever.
 To practice collate , ds, dl, train, eval, etc.
 - review some stuff from the 08_autoencoder notebook that was assumed remembered from last week
     - go through from scratch
 - go through the 09_learner notebook
     - learn more python! callbacks, decorators, etc.
     - build something simple with some of these ideas
         - partials
         - __getattr__
         - callbacks
         - decorators

+# 16

+## 09_learner
+- seems like he redid this so lets start over this notebook from scratch
+- almost first half of this lesson was going through all this stuff and callbacks
+- go through this carefully
+- learning rate finder

+## TODO
+- go over the 09 lesson notebook
+  - do lots of it from scratch
+- watch second half of video
+  - go through that notebook
+- can we get the warmup conv classifier I was doing last lesson to work?
+  - Can we get the auto encoder to work that I never started